The M14 “In Country”

 It’s All Relative

-Combat seems to have an “evening-out effect” about the opinions of small arms.
-In that light, many of the combat lessons learned in Vietnam about the capabilities of the M14 were overlooked.
+Combat seems to have an “evening-out effect” on the opinions of small arms.
+In that light, many of the combat lessons learned in Vietnam about the M14’s capabilities were overlooked.
 Since the turn of the millennium, our military has been “rediscovering” the rugged M14’s powerful capability, much to the dismay of America’s enemies.

 The M14 still serves in a specialized role today.
-This image was taken during Operation Southern Strike II in southern Afghanistan in June, 2012.
-Image: Photo Credit: Sgt.
-Brendan Mackie
+This image was taken during Operation Southern Strike II in southern Afghanistan in 2012.
+Image: Sgt.
+Brendan Mackie/U.S. Department of War

-Alongside the select-fire M4 Carbines and M16 rifles serving on the battlefield, the U.S. Military M14 also serves.
-Elements of the U.S. Special Operations Command use the Mk14 Enhanced Battle Rifle (the EBR) as a designated marksman rifle, and in Afghanistan the U.S. Army assigns two M14 EBR-RI rifles per infantry platoon.
+Alongside the select-fire M4 Carbines and M16 rifles in service on the battlefield, the U.S. military also employs the M14.
+Elements of the U.S. Special Operations Command use the Mk14 Enhanced Battle Rifle (the EBR) as a designated marksman rifle, and in Afghanistan, the U.S. Army assigns two M14 EBR-RI rifles per infantry platoon.

 The Springfield Armory M1A is a semi-automatic, civilian-legal sibling of the M14 rifle.